Banks Peninsula: Peaks

 Lavericks (755 metres) and Lavericks Bay could have been named after several people.
 George Laverick was an early settler in the area.
-It could also have been named after Captain Laverick of the schooner Lookin which supplied provisions to Akaroa and the Peninsula in the early 1840s.
+It could also have been named after Captain Laverick of the schooner Lookin, which supplied provisions to Akaroa and the Peninsula in the early 1840s.
 A third explanation is that it was named after Charlie Laveroux, a Frenchman who ended up marooned at the bay by bad weather during a hunting trip.
 The Māori name for the peak is Ōtepatotu.

 Duvauchelle Peak (738 metres) and the town of Duvauchelle were named after the Duvauchelle brothers who arrived in 1840 at Akaroa.
 They ran a store in Akaroa before departing for South Pacific Islands in 1843.

 Mt Evans (703 metres) was named at some point between 1849 and 1850 after First Lieutenant Frederick Evans of the survey paddleship HMS Acheron.

 Walking tracks

 Banks Track

-The Banks Track is a 31 km circular route which starts in Akaroa and visits Flea Bay, Stony Bay and Hinewai Reserve.
+The Banks Track is a 31 km circular route that starts in Akaroa and visits Flea Bay, Stony Bay and Hinewai Reserve.